Student Non-Academic Grievance Policy And Procedures

 If resolution is reached by these informal means, a record of the resolution will be memorialized in a written document and signed by the student.
 Such document will be maintained in accordance with applicable CSUSB recordkeeping policies in the Office of the Vice President for Student Affairs.
 The matter will be considered closed and the student will be precluded from subsequently filing a formal grievance or appeal on the same incident under this policy.

-If resolution is not reached by these informal means, the student will be informed about how to file a formal grievance pursuant to Article V of this policy.
+If resolution is not reached by these informal means, the student will be informed about how to file a formal grievance pursuant to Article IV of this policy.

 The University may determine that circumstances warrant initiating an investigation even if a formal grievance is not filed and independent of the intent or wishes of the student.
 This does not impose a duty on the University to conduct an investigation any time informal resolution is sought.
 The investigation conducted by the campus in such a circumstance shall not be subject to Article V of this policy.

 - Filing a grievance.
-The student shall file a written grievance with the Judicial Affairs Officer.
+The student shall file a written grievance with the Student Conduct Administrator.
 The date of receipt shall establish the grievance filing date.